bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-01-naomi-kawase.md

-<![endif]-->

 The youngest Cannes Camera d’Or winner at 28 with her debut feature _Suzaku_ (1997), Naomi Kawase maintains the highest international profile among the new wave of Japanese female directors who arrived in her wake.
 She began her career with a series of experimental documentaries – and these two later works from her body of lyrical, first-person Super8 films both cite and reconfigure her earlier, more tender attempts at confronting the pain around her unconventional upbringing.
-In _Sky, Wind, Fire, Water, Earth_ (2001) Kawase forces herself to confront her reaction to the death of the father she barely knew, while in _Birth/Mother_ (2006), as the filmmaker prepares to give birth, she asks difficult questions of the ailing great-aunt who raised her.
+In _Sky, Wind, Fire, Water, Earth_ (2001) Kawase forces herself to confront her reaction to the death of the father she barely knew, while in _Birth/Mother_ (2006), as the filmmaker prepares to give birth, she asks difficult questions of the ailing great-aunt who raised her.<br>

-bfi.org.uk
+**bfi.org.uk**<br>

-**Naomi Kawase**
+**Naomi Kawase**<br>
 Japanese cinema is typically viewed as a masculine domain.
 Until the 1980s, the studio system’s structure presented a formidable barrier for women hoping to enter the industry in a creative capacity.
 Barring Japan’s first woman director, Tazuko Sakane, who made a single feature in 1936, the long-lost _Hatsu sugata_, the few who chalked up a directing credit generally hailed from an acting background.

 Only in the past decade have Japanese women filmmakers made real headway.
 Their swelling ranks and the acclaim, both domestic and international, for such names as Miwa Nishikawa (_Dear Doctor_, 2009; _Dreams for Sale_, 2012), Yuki Tanada (_Moon & Cherry_, 2004; _The Cowards Who Looked to the Sky_, 2012), Naoko Ogigami (_Kamome Diner_, 2006) and Satoko Yokohama (_Bare Essence of Life_, 2009) suggest an industry keen to redress past imbalances.